 VELOX series boilers are Category I appliances, as defined in ANSI Z21.13/CSA 4.9, latest edition and are suitable for use with Type "B" vents.
-VELOX series water heaters are also Category I appliances, as defined in ANSI Z21.10.3/CSA 4.3, latest edition and are suitable for use with Type "B" vents.
-The VELOX series boilers and water heaters are designed to operate under a slight negative exhaust pressure.
+The VELOX series boilers are designed to operate under a slight negative exhaust pressure.
 It is critical to ensure the flue venting material is suitable for use with the appliance.